valleyceo/code_journal/readme.md

 │   ├── a.
 Union Find - Bipartition - Possible Bipartition.py
 │   ├── a.
 Union Find - Checking Existence of Edge Length Limited Paths.py
 │   ├── a.
 Union Find - Count Unreachable Pairs in Undirected Graph.py
 │   ├── a.
+Union Find - Find All People with Secret.py
+│   ├── a.
 Union Find - Making a Large Island.py
 │   ├── a.
+Union Find - Minimize Malware Spread.py
+│   ├── a.
 Union Find - Number of Islands II.py
+│   ├── a.
+Union Find - Rank Transform of a Matrix.py
 │   ├── a.
 Union Find - Regions Cut by Slashes.py
 │   ├── a.
 Union Find - Remove Max Number of Edges to Keep Graph Fully Traversable.py │   ├── a.
 Union Find - Satisfiability of Equality Equations.py